You have given light to more than 168 thousand people

 The cure is the surgery only and it only takes 15 minutes.
-However considering the poverty and lack of adequate resources in Africa even a short surgery as such can be impossible
+However considering the poverty and lack of adequate resources ieven a short surgery as such can be impossible

-We have been facilitating surgeries in Africa since 2007.
+We have been facilitating surgeries since 2007.
 So far we have done;

-Since 2007 IHH has facilitated periodic cataract surgeries in 13 African countries in total which are as follows: Togo, Benin, Nigeria, Ghana, Chad, Uganda, Tanzania, Sierra Leone, Niger, Sudan, Ethiopia, Mozambique, and Somalia.
+Since 2007 IHH has facilitated periodic cataract surgeries in 18 African countries in total which are as follows: Togo, Benin, Nigeria, Ghana, Mali, Chad, Uganda, Tanzania, South Africa, Sierra Leone, Niger, Sudan, Ethiopia, Mozambique, Somalia, Bangladesh, Pakistan and India.
 In 2014 we have established an eye hospital in Niger where surgeries are carried out regularly.

-You can fund the surgery of an African cataract patient to regain his eyesight by donating 250 liras only.
+You can fund the surgery of an African cataract patient to regain his eyesight by donating 75$ only.
 You should see the patients leaving the hospital with smiling eyes that are able to see and pray for the donors.
 Because if you see them they will also see.

 Niger Eye Hospital

-In Niger, where deserts make up 60% of the land, due to inadequate healthcare service there is a significant number of cataract patients: 130.000.
-Here the predominant cause of cataract is grain of sand getting into the eye, which is one of the causes of cataract.
-IHH helped the establishment of an eye hospital in Niger's capital Niamey in 2014.
-The hospital, which brings hope and light to thousands of patients who are unable to get surgery due to lack of financial and technical resources, aims at doing surgery on 6.000 patients in 5 years.
-Moreover specialized doctors flying in from Turkey provides medical training for the local doctors to become qualified to do the surgeries.
+In Niger, where deserts cover 60 percent of the land, there are 130.000 cataract patients due to insufficient healthcare services.
+The most common cause of cataract in this area is sand getting into the eye, which is one of the causes of cataract.
+In 2014, IHH supported in the establishment of an eye hospital in Niamey, Niger's capital.
+The hospital, which provides hope and light to thousands of patients who are unable to receive surgery due to a lack of financial and technical resources, plans to operate on 6,000 patients over the next five years.
+Furthermore, specialized doctors from Turkey provide medical training for local doctors to become qualified to perform the surgeries.